Skip Navigation Linksbiological-sciences

 Department's Mission

-Our mission is to provide undergraduate students with an education that complements theoretical information with technical laboratory skills, while giving students opportunities for personal growth and for building a knowledge base for fruitful careers.
-The research and teaching interests of the department members include fundamental, as well as medically relevant, problems in molecular biology, genetics, genomics, proteomics, cell biology, environment, population genetics, biochemistry, and bioinformatics.
+Our mission is to provide undergraduate and graduate students with an education that complements theoretical information with technical laboratory skills, while giving students opportunities for personal growth and for building a knowledge base for fruitful careers.
+The research and teaching interests of the department members include fundamental, as well as medically relevant, problems in molecular biology, genetics, genomics, cell biology, human genetics, cancer biology, stem cell biology, assisted reproductive technologies, microbial biotechnology, environmental and population genetics, epigenetics, and bioinformatics.
 Our mission includes further development of educational and research opportunities in these fields, and efficient transfer of up-to-date knowledge in these fields to our students.
-Furthermore, our mission includes further strengthening our educational capacities by strategic recruitment of new faculty, improvement of core laboratories, expansion of existing programs, and development of new high impact research clusters.
-These core goals are expected to position the Department of Biological Sciences to achieve national and international research and education prominence in the coming decade.
-In addition, our department is also committed to offering a number of courses for non-majors in order to provide those students with opportunities to learn and think about the larger issues in the biological sciences, and thus serves the society in general by promoting education in biological sciences.
+Furthermore, our mission includes further strengthening our educational capacities by improvement of research laboratories, expansion of existing graduate programs, and development of new high impact research clusters.
+In addition, our department is also committed to offering a number of courses for non-majors in form of a minor program; in order to provide those students with opportunities to learn and think about the larger issues in the biological sciences, and thus serves the society in general by promoting education in biological sciences.

 Departmental Facilities

-Students of the Molecular Biology and Genetics program benefit from the chemistry, physics, computer and audio-visual technology facilities of the Faculty of Arts and Sciences.
-In addition, the main technical education on molecular biology and genetics laboratory skills is provided at the Molecular Biology and Genetics Laboratory housed by the Biological Sciences Department within the Faculty of Arts and Sciences.
+Students of the Molecular Biology and Genetics undergraduate program and Medical Biotechnology graduate program obtain their main technical education on molecular biology and genetics laboratory skills at the Molecular Biology and Genetics Laboratory housed by the Biological Sciences Department within the Faculty of Arts and Sciences.
+In addition, they also benefit from the chemistry, physics, computer and audio-visual technology facilities of the Faculty of Arts and Sciences.
 Publications offered by the Eastern Mediterranean University Library, allow the students to access and explore the latest literature in different fields of biological sciences.
-E.M.U.
-Biological Sciences Department has various on-going collaborations with national and international universities, institutions and private establishments regarding students' internship opportunities.
-Additionally, students of the program are offered the opportunity to take part as an assistant researcher in projects carried out by the department's academic staff.
+EMU Biological Sciences Department has various on-going collaborations with national and international universities, institutions and private establishments regarding students' internship opportunities.
+Additionally, successful students of the program are offered the opportunity to take part as an assistant researcher in projects carried out by the department's academic staff.

-With the current Molecular Biology and Genetics Laboratory equipment, undergraduate students are able to perform several different molecular experiments, some of which are listed below;
+With the current Molecular Biology and Genetics Laboratory equipment, undergraduate and graduate students are able to perform several different molecular experiments, some of which are listed below:

 Programs

-Department of Biological Sciences is currently offering an undergraduate degree program in Molecular Biology and Genetics (BS degree) as well as a minor degree in Molecular Biology and Genetics.
+Department of Biological Sciences is currently offering an undergraduate degree program in Molecular Biology and Genetics (BS degree), Master’s degree in Medical Biotechnology (MS degree), as well as a minor degree in Molecular Biology and Genetics.

 Program NameDegreeDuration (Years)